 For six years, Beth was the co-artistic director of Two Island Productions, a theater company she co-founded, dually based in Manhattan and Bermuda, dedicating to developing and producing new works.

 She was a scriptwriter / story editor for a number of animated TV series, including Batman, GI Joe, Transformers, Jem and the Holograms, Doug, He-Man and the Masters of the Universe, My Little Pony, Thundercats, Tigersharks, Silverhawks, and Street Frogs, and was part of the Emmy Award-winning team of writers on Steven Spielberg’s Tiny Tunes Adventures.

 In Hawaii, Beth directs concerts and musicals, performs, leads writers’ workshops, teaches acting, and writes / edits.
 She wrote and starred in Que Sueñes Con Las Angelitas, a theater-dance performance piece that she created in collaboration with dancer/choreographer Angel Prince.
-Que Sueñes premiered at the Kahilu Theatre on the Big Island, and went on a subsequent tour of the Hawaiian Islands, culminating in a performance at Jazz at Lincoln Center in 2016.
-Beth collaborated as co-writer/co-director with Iva Peele on a documentary film, The Road to Q’ero: A Journey Home, which was shown at part of the Waimea Ocean Film Festival, in Hawaii.
-She has a number of pieces published in non-fiction anthologies, and is currently working on co-editing an anthology with Julie Ziemelis: The Call To The Big Island.
-She write poetry and is also working on a memoir.
+Que Sueñes premiered at the Kahilu Theatre on the Big Island, and went on a subsequent tour of the Hawaiian Islands, culminating in a performance at Jazz at Lincoln Center.
+Beth collaborated as co-writer/co-director with Iva Peele on an award-winning documentary film, The Road to Q’ero: A Journey Home, which was shown at part of the Waimea Ocean Film Festival in Hawaii.
+She has a number of pieces published in non-fiction anthologies and is currently working on a memoir.